The Science Behind

 In addition to traditional surveys, we rely on IBM Watson AI-powered linguistic analysis methods for predicting certain characteristics of individuals based on unstructured data sources.

 Fit Theory is an important cornerstone of team analytics and candidate assessment.
-Fit is defined in organizational psychology literature as the degree to which individual and organizational attributes are compatible.
+Fit is defined in organizational psychology literature (van Vianen, 2018) as the degree to which individual and organizational attributes are compatible.
 Fit can take two forms:

-There are many types of environments where a fit can occur, we are focused on the person-team fit, which means the fit between individual attributes and those of the work group.
-Research has suggested that person-team fit relates to attitudes towards peers, job attitudes and organizational citizenship.
-Values fit, on the other hand, has been found to strengthen organizational culture, improve efficiency, and help with employee retention.
+There are many types of environments where fit can occur.
+We are focused on person-team fit, which means the fit between individual attributes and those of the work group.
+Research has suggested (Kristof-Brown, et al., 2005) that person-team fit relates to attitudes towards peers, job attitudes and organizational citizenship.
+Values fit, on the other hand, has been found to strengthen organizational culture, improve engagement, and help with employee retention.